syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/01.ssh-keys/docs.en.md

 ![SysEleven Login](../../images/horizon-login.png)

-* In order to import your SSH-key using the dashboard, we go to "Compute" --> "Access And Security" --> "Key Pairs".
+* In order to import your SSH-key using the dashboard, we go to "Compute" --> "Key Pairs".
-* There we select "Import Key Pair", give the key pair a name (that we remember for later use) and import the public part of the key pair via copy & paste into the interface.
+* There we select "Import Public Key", give the key pair a name (that we remember for later use) and import the public part of the key pair, either via copy & paste into the interface or via uploading the key file.

 ![import SSH key](../../images/sshkeys.png)